EPCCed/archer2-MPI-2021-03-17/README.md

 design issues.

-The course is normally delivered in an intensive three-day format using EPCC’s dedicated training facilities.
+The course is normally delivered in an intensive three-day format using EPCC's dedicated training facilities.
 It is taught using a variety of methods including formal lectures, practical exercises, programming examples and informal tutorial discussions.
 This enables lecture material to be supported by the tutored practical sessions in